51Degrees/specifications/pipeline-specification/part2/features/data-updates.md

 A data source may contain a timestamp that specifies when it was created and may contain a timestamp that indicates when refreshed data will be available.
-This information can be used to optimise polling, or to provide information as to how up-to-date the current data is.
+This information can be used to optimize polling, or to provide information as to how up-to-date the current data is.

 ## Operational Modes